 Shanghai, China – 25 July 2019.
-BIPO Services was recently awarded “Global Service Provider, under the Special Plan of Human Resources Service” by the Shanghai Municipal Human Resources and Social Security Bureau and Jing’an District People’s Government.
+BIPO was one of the proud recipients of the “Global Service Provider” title, awarded by the Shanghai Municipal Human Resources and Social Security Bureau and Jing’an District People’s Government.

-In a strategic move that will anchor Shanghai’s importance and leading role as a global service provider, this special program aims to cultivate HR enterprises in China, supporting them in their globalisation efforts while strengthening cooperation.
+In a strategic move that will anchor Shanghai’s importance as a global service provider, this special program aims to cultivate HR enterprises in China, supporting their globalisation efforts while strengthening cooperation in the HR industry.

-With this award, Research & Development will continue to be a key focus for BIPO.
-Three additional R&D Centres have since been established in Shanghai, Indonesia and Malaysia to cater to the increasingly sophisticated technological needs of BIPO’s clients in the region.
+With the award, BIPO will continue to focus its efforts on Research & Development.
+Its existing R&D Centres in Singapore, Shanghai, Indonesia, and Malaysia cater to the increasingly sophisticated needs of its clients in the region.

-As part of its efforts to accelerate the international development and growth of the Human Resources industry, Jing’an is the first district to build a national industrial park in the 4.3km2 Suzhou Creek area.
-An innovative zone for the Financial sector, the west-end cluster will be developed specifically for the Human Resources industry.
-There are also plans to pilot an “open-door HR policy” in its Industrial Parks, by strengthening co-ordination with city-level authorities to solve “bottlenecks” in foreign exchange controls and the employment of international students.
+To accelerate the development and growth of China’s HR industry, Jing’an is the first district to build a national industrial park in the 4.3km2 Suzhou Creek area.
+A dedicated zone for the Financial sector, the west-end cluster, will be developed specifically for the HR industry.
+There are plans to pilot an “open-door HR policy” in its Industrial Parks – this will be done by strengthening coordination with city-level authorities to solve “bottlenecks” in foreign exchange controls and the employment of international students.

-The district also plans to develop international dialogue sessions, including a global leadership summit and regularly issue industry reports to foster better understanding of local and international labour issues.
+The district also plans to develop international dialogue sessions, including a global leadership summit, and regularly issue industry reports to foster understanding of local and international labour issues.